 Most food vendors skip making a product list because they think it is unnecessary.
 You sell six types of jam.
 How hard is it for customers to look at the jars on your table and see what you have?
-But here is what actually happens at a busy market:
+But here is what actually happens at a busy market: a customer walks up, scans your booth for three seconds, does not immediately see what you sell or how much it costs, and moves on to the next vendor.

 A simple product list fixes that problem.
 It tells customers what you make, what it costs, and how to buy it — all in one glance.
-For more on this, read our guide on the real cost of selling at farmers markets.

 This guide shows you exactly how to create a product list that works at your farmers market booth, on your website, in your emails, and as a printed handout.
 No design skills required.
 No paid software needed.